MicroEJ/LibraryJava-hoka/hoka/documentation/Hoka-user-manual.rst

 ".xml"    ``MIME_XML``
 ========= =========

+The method
-The method ``public static boolean mapFileExtensionToMIMEType(String fileExtension, String mimeType)`` can be used to add further file extension / MIME type assignments.
+``boolean mapFileExtensionToMIMEType(String fileExtension, String mimeType)`` can be used to add further file extension /
+MIME type assignments.
 The MIME type given in the parameter ``mimeType`` will be assigned to the extension ``fileExtension``.